SEED-VT/TraceFL/README.md

 ## 9. Contact and Support

-- For any installation or usage issues, please open a GitHub Issue at [TraceFL-Artifact Issues](https://github.com/warisgill/TraceFL-Artifact/issues).
+- For any installation or usage issues, please open a GitHub Issue at [TraceFL Issues](https://github.com/SEED-VT/TraceFL/issues).
 - For questions related to the paper or advanced usage, contact the authors directly via their homepages.